ELIFE-ASU/ecg/README.md

 ```

 ## Installing and Using a Webdriver
 To use the `jgi` functionality in `ecg` you need to have a webdriver that can be used to drive a browser on your computer.
-Right now we're devloping this for Firefox.
-In order to use it you need to have [geckodriver](https://github.com/mozilla/geckodriver/releases) installed and added to your `PATH`.
+Right now we're devloping this for Chrome.
+In order to use it you need to have [chromedriver](https://chromedriver.chromium.org/downloads) downloaded, unzipped and added to your `PATH`.
+You also need a compatible version of Chrome installed.
+To test this you should just be able to run `chromedriver` from you command prompt and see success message.
+If not check your `PATH` and try again.

-To that install the appropriate release of `geckodriver` from the link above.
-Unzip it and put it somewhere on your computer (for example in a folder on your desktop like `C:\\Users\You\\Desktop\\geckodriver`).
-Add that directory to your PATH.
-(For example on Windows I need to "Edit My system environment variables" and add that directory to the PATH variable.)

 ## Completed Installation